rwengine/openrw/README.md

 # OpenRW

-OpenRW is a re-implementation of Rockstar Games' Grand Theft Auto III, a classic 3D action game first published in 2001.
+OpenRW is an open source re-implementation of Rockstar Games' Grand Theft Auto III, a classic 3D action game first published in 2001.

-This project requires a legitimate copy of the original PC game data in order to run.
-Without this data it will not be possible to use openrw.
+OpenRW requires a legitimate copy of the original PC game data in order to run.
+Without this data it will not be possible to run openrw.

 ## Building